| Title: | Flexible Bayesian Model Selection and Model Averaging |

 No return value, just creates a plot

-Plot a mjmcmc_parallel run
+Plot an mjmcmc_parallel Run

-## S3 method for class 'mjmcmc_parallel' plot(x, count = "all", ...)
+## S3 method for class 'mjmcmc_parallel' plot(x, count = "all", ...)## S3 method for class 'mjmcmc_parallel' plot(x, count = "all", ...)

 x |